 Transport, where fossil fuels currently supply 92 per cent of energy, will need to shift to alternative renewables including electricity, sustainable biofuels, and ‘green hydrogen’ by 2050.
 For passenger vehicles, electricity is most promising in light of current trends in driving range, battery performance, and the cost of electric vehicles.
 For freight transport, shipping, and aviation biofuels or ‘green hydrogen’ will be more important, as electrification is more difficult.
 But for transport too improvements in energy efficiency are needed and electric vehicles, public transport, a shift to rail and water freight transport, and structural changes leading to lower transport demand can all contribute.
 Active government intervention through investments in transport infrastructure, vehicle emissions standards, and fuel composition standards will be essential to make the transition happen.

 In buildings, energy efficiency and replacing fossil fuels with (non-fossil) electricity are the main interventions required.
-In 1.5degree studies, electricity should cover 55-75 per cent of energy use in 2050.
+In studies on 1.5 degrees, electricity should cover 55-75 per cent of energy use in 2050.
 The greatest challenge is phasing out fossil fuels for space heating, cooking, and hot water, particularly in existing buildings.
 In the Netherlands, where natural gas is the dominant energy source for buildings at the moment, the government has announced an end to natural gas for 2050.
 Municipalities are being charged with a district-by-district planned operation to get seven million residential buildings off fossil fuel.

 taking the action and investing now will greatly reduce the costs of eventual climate change damage and adaption measures